Urmila Matondkar joins Shiv Sena, attacks Kangana | Politics

 "The Maharashtra government faced various challenges like COVID-19 pandemic, heavy rains etc, but the government has performed extremely well in this one year (since coming to power in November 2019).
 I think Sena has done well in this test of governance," she said.
 Ranaut and Matondkar have been engaged in a war of words.

 Matondkar had earlier said that "the entire country is facing the menace of drugs.
 Does she (Kangana) know Himachal is the origin of drugs?
 She should start from her own state".
-PTI ND VT NSK NSK
+Meanwhile, when asked about Uttar Pradesh Chief Minister Yogi Adityanath's proposed meeting with film personalities in Mumbai, Matondkar said she did't see any possibility of "Bollywood and Mumbai getting separated".

+"It's (Mumbai and Film City) a very close association which was formed on the efforts of hundreds of thousands of people".
+She said Bollywood must stand up for its own cause.

+"It is wrong if films of an actor are being targeted and appeal is made to ban them," she said.
+The "Rangeela" actor said people working in Bollywood are vulnerable as stakes involved are high.

 ALSO READ